Skip Navigation

 • Make candy gummy bears while learning the proper ways to prepare and give out medicines.

-• Put yourself in the shoes of a pharmacist during this medication safety role-playing exercise with your family member on medication safety.
+• Put yourself in the shoes of a pharmacist during a medication safety role-playing exercise.

 • Learn about the discovery of new medications.